sagemath/trac_to_gh/Issue 169.md

 # Issue 169: slice assignment not implemented for PARI C library interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/169

 Original creator: was